connerglover/Old-PyTime-Repository/README.md

 Step 2.
 Copy the Debug info at the start of the segment

 Step 3.
-Paste this into PyTime
+Paste this into PyTime by Pressing Any

 Step 4.
 Copy the Debug info at the end of the segment